jdp9675/UG54/chapters/01/what-is-quant-investing.md

   - Evaluate an investment strategy
   - Implement an investment strategy

-What is distictive about quantitative investing in it's best form?
+What is distinctive about quantitative investing in it's best form?

 * Backtestsed using historical data
-* Alphas are not huge, but one can have many strategied achieving diversification
+* Alphas are not huge, but one can have many strategies achieving diversification
 * Model driven

 There are different types of "quants":